American Committee of Medical Entomology (ACME)

 Yale University School of Medicine

-ACME Future Leaders Fellowship in International Medical Entomology
+ACME Future Leaders in International Medical Entomology

-The Future Leaders fellowship is a competitive award that will be offered to an outstanding junior medical entomology researcher (must be at the undergraduate to post-doctoral level) to showcase individuals that have matched interests to ACME's objectives of promoting medical entomology and reducing the burden of human diseases transmitted by arthropods globally.
+The Future Leaders in International Medical Entomology award is a competitive award that will be offered to an outstanding junior medical entomology researcher (must be at the undergraduate to post-doctoral level) to showcase individuals that have matched interests to ACME's objectives of promoting medical entomology and reducing the burden of human diseases transmitted by arthropods globally.
 Applicants must be a non-US citizen from an LMIC.

 Award Recipients